From 1 April 2022, all active members regardless of age will be members of the 2015 NHS Pension Scheme.

 If you are member of the 1995/2008 Scheme, you‘ll keep any service you have earned before 1 April 2022 in the legacy scheme and you’ll be able to access these benefits in the same way and at the same time as you can now.

-You won’t lose your final salary link if you have one
+You will not lose your final salary link if you have one

-You’ll also keep your final salary link for your 1995/2008 Scheme benefits.
+You’ll also keep your final salary link for your 1995/2008 Scheme benefits, as long as you don't have a break in membership of more than 5 years.
 This means when it’s time to pay your 1995/2008 benefits, they’ll be calculated using your final salary at retirement.

 Any pension benefits you earn on or after the 1 April 2022 will be in the reformed 2015 pension scheme